pypa/pip/docs/installing.rst

 pip works with CPython versions 2.6, 2.7, 3.3, 3.4, 3.5 and also pypy
-which means pip works on the latest patch version of each of these minor versions (i.e. 2.6.9 for 2.6, etc).Previous patch versions are supported on a best effort approach. pip works on Unix/Linux, OS X, and Windows.
+which means pip works on the latest patch version of each of these minor versions (i.e. 2.6.9 for 2.6, etc).

+Previous patch versions are supported on a best effort approach. pip works on Unix/Linux, macOS, and Windows.

 ----